 Sarah Flohr is an associate attorney focusing her practice on toxic tort and complex commercial litigation.
 She has extensive experience in all stages of litigation, including drafting motions and pleadings, discovery requests, arguing motions, conducting bench trials and negotiating settlements.
 Prior to joining Segal McCambridge, she worked as an associate attorney at a law firm in Chicago.
 She also previously worked as an intern for the U.S. Senate Sargent at Arms and was a paralegal at a plaintiffs' class action firm in New York.

-Ms. Flohr earned her J.D. from The John Marshall Law School where she was lead articles editor for The John Marshall Law Review and a member of the Moot Court Honors Council.
+Ms. Flohr earned her J.D. from The John Marshall Law School where she was the lead articles editor for The John Marshall Law Review and a member of the Moot Court Honors Council.
 She holds a bachelor's degree in management and business law from Indiana University.
-Ms. Flohr is licensed to practice in Illinois and the U.S. District Court for the Northern District of Illinois.
+Ms. Flohr is licensed to practice in Illinois, Missouri and the U.S. District Court for the Northern District of Illinois.

 Outside of her work as an attorney, Ms. Flohr enjoys traveling, running and cooking.
 She is a fan of several Indiana sports teams including the Indianapolis Colts and the Indiana University basketball team.